huhuuitiygui/VirtualApp/README.md

 Serious statement
 ------
-If you use VirtualApp for **internal use, commercial profit or upload it to the application market**without licensing.
+If you use VirtualApp for **internal use, business profit or upload it to the application market**without licensing.
 We will take evidence and then report you to the police (for copyright infringement) or prosecute you.
-It will cause your company to undertake criminal liability and legal action, and affect your company's goodwill and investment.`Purchasing a commercial license can save you a lot of time developing, testing and refining compatibility, leaving you more time for innovation and profitability.`Luo He Technology has called to the police and sued a number of individuals and companies in 2020.<br/>
+It will cause your company to undertake criminal liability and legal action, and affect your company's goodwill and investment.`Purchasing a business license can save you a lot of time developing, testing and refining compatibility, leaving you more time for innovation and profitability.`Luo He Technology has called to the police and sued a number of individuals and companies in 2020.<br/>

 **In response to the national call for the protection of intellectual property rights!
 Anyone who reports that his or her company or other companies are using VirtualApp code to develop products without licensing will be given a cash reward upon verification.
 We will keep the identity of the whistleblower confidential!
 Reporting WeChat: 10890.**

   <br/>

-Major updates of the commercial version
+Major updates of the business version
 ------

 1. Compatible with the latest Android S